Skip to main content

 sorted_arr = sorted(arr) # O(n log n)

-Nested loops over the same data:
+Nested loops over the same data.

 def bubble_sort(arr):